Palace of Justice, Brussels

 Designed by the architect Joseph Poelaert, in an eclectic style of Greco-Roman inspiration, to replace an older courthouse, the current building was erected between 1866 and 1883.
 With a ground surface of 26006 m2, the edifice is reputed to be the largest constructed in the 19th century and remains one of the largest of its kind.
 The total cost of the construction, land, and furnishings approximated 50 million Belgian francs.
 The building suffered heavy damage during World War II, when the cupola was destroyed and later rebuilt higher than the original.
-The structure has been under renovation since 1984 and scaffolding from that era still hangs on the building, though it is set to come down in 2024.
+The structure has been under renovation since 1984 and scaffolding from that era still hangs on the building, though it is set to come down by 2030.

-The Palace of Justice is located on the / in the Marolles/Marollen district (southern part of Brussels' city centre).
+The Palace of Justice is located on the Place Poelaert/Poelaertplein in the Marolles/Marollen district (southern part of Brussels' city centre).
 A notable landmark of Brussels, this site is served by Louise/Louiza metro station (on lines 2 and 6 of the Brussels Metro), as well as the homonymous tram stop (on lines 8 and 92).
-From the lower part of town, it is also possible to take public elevators, called the Poelaert Elevators, to access it.
+From the lower part of town, it is also possible to take the public Poelaert Elevators up to the square.

 History

 First courthouse (1818–1892)

 The current Palace of Justice is located on the Galgenberg hill (Mont aux potences; "Gallows Mount"), between Brussels' upper and lower town, where in the Middle Ages convicted criminals were hanged, hence its name.
 A first courthouse had been erected, at a different location, in the Sablon/Zavel district, on the Place du Palais/Paleisplein (today's Place de la Justice/Gerechtsplein), between the Rue de l'Empereur/Keizerstraat (today's Boulevard de l'Empereur/Keizerlaan) and the (now-disappeared) Rue d'Or/Guldenstraat.

 Built between 1818 and 1823 by the French architect François Verly on the site of a former Jesuit church, this first neoclassical structure had quickly deteriorated, and the question of building a new and larger courthouse arose as early as 1837.
 The condition was that the building could accommodate all civil and military jurisdictions under one roof.
 The choice of location, however, gave rise to heated controversies.
-It was indeed initially planned to rebuild it in the same place, but this project, the cost of which was estimated at 3 million Belgian francs,quickly aborted.
+It was indeed initially planned to rebuild it in the same place, but this project, the cost of which was estimated at 3 million Belgian francs, quickly aborted.
 The idea of building it in the newly developed Leopold Quarter in the eastern part of town was no more successful.
 In 1846–47, another reconstruction project was also buried.